GweiPump/roboticPump/README.md

 -Accurate for keeping voltages the same between connections (useful for reading electric sensor data, not needed for this application)

-Note 2: You can use a BJT instead of a MOSFET, but
+Note 2: Raspberry Pi and transistor comparison:

+BJTs:

+-Easy to control with Raspberry Pi

+-Good for low current applications

 MOSFETS:

+-Hard to control with Raspberry Pi 4 (3.3V GPIO) instead of Ardunio (5.0V GPIO)

 -Have a higher switch frequency than BJTs

 -Very energy effecient and easy to control with gate voltages

-BJTs:

--Good for low current applications